Our trip to Sedona in September was part of our four-week USA road trip with visiting family from Australia.

 They are hard to miss when in town, and are known as one of the best Sedona activities and a thrilling way to explore Red Rock Country!

-We were guests of Pink Jeep Tours and did the two hour Broken Arrow tour, their most extreme off-road adventure, and agree it’s a must do in Sedona, especially for the adventurous!
+We were guests of Pink Jeep Tours and did the two hour Broken Arrow tour, their most extreme off-road adventure, and agree it’s a must do in Sedona with kids, especially for the adventurous!

 Our kids loved holding on in the back and going up and down 45 degree rock faces – and the views of red rock country are incredible!